Longestboi/Longestboi.github.io/content/blog/2025/Debofuscating-Javascript-to-fix-a-neopets-game/index.md

 }
 ```

-This `ToggleButton` needs to have a bounding box, as if it didn't, the button would only work if you hover of the defined shapes.
-There is a small problem, the bounding box is a rectangle that would cover up everything, to stop that I set it's transparency to `0.01`.
-If you set it to zero, the
+This `ToggleButton` needs to have a bounding box; if it doesn't have one, the button only works if you hover on the defined shapes.
+There's a problem, though: the bounding box is a rectangle that would cover everything; to prevent that, I set its transparency to `0.01`.
+If you set it to zero, Createjs will disable the bounding box.

-There's also supporting logic that allows a dev to toggle the button and set its state.
+There's also supporting logic that allows a developer to toggle the button and set its state.

-The function `left_no_bb` is useful when positioning the checkbox as the bounding box offsets the top-left position.
+The function `left_no_bb` is used when positioning the checkbox as the bounding box offsets the top-left position.

 ##### The Rest of The Layout
-Now that the one reuseable thing has been implemented, I can get on to the rest of the layout.
+Now that the single reusable thing has been implemented, I can get on to the rest of the layout.

-The settings box background is easy to translate over, but the transparent background gave me some trouble in the svg path tool; Breaking it down into 4 individual paths made it work, though.
+The settings box background was easy to translate to Createjs, but the transparent background gave me some trouble in the SVG path tool.
+Breaking it down into 4 individual paths made it work, though.

-To make things easier on myself, I collected related objects into containers so all elements can be positioned easier.
+To make things easier for myself, I collected related objects into containers for them to be positioned more easily.

 I'm not going to go into much more detail, as the code can speak for itself:
 {{< details summary="___Click to Reveal Full Settings Menu Code___" >}}